 OVERVIEW: A three-part program series (three 50-minute sessions) that covers the basics of climate change literacy including important terms and concepts, exploration of the science behind climate change, understanding global and local effects of climate change, exploring solutions and learning about renewable energy.

-Climate 1: Climate vs. Weather, goldilocks zone, greenhouse effect and greenhouse gases, CO2 and how it naturally occurs in the environment, rise in CO2 and fossil fuels.
+Climate 1 (Climate Change 101): Climate vs. Weather, goldilocks principle, greenhouse effect and greenhouse gases, CO2 and how it naturally occurs in the environment, rise in CO2 and fossil fuels, definition of climate change, global and local effects of climate change.

-Renewable Energy: Introduction to renewable energy (vs. non renewable), exploring wind and solar energy.
+Renewable Energy: Introduction to renewable energy (vs. nonrenewable), exploring wind and solar energy, hands on wind energy activity.

 Waste Reduction Strategies